Herschel Space Observatory Mission Science Objectives

 Most wavelengths in that range are readily absorbed by moisture in Earth's atmosphere, and so are inaccessible to earthbound telescopes.
 No previous space-based telescope was designed to detect the full range of light frequencies in that portion of the spectrum.

-Herschel's large mirror and new generation of detector instruments will enable it to unveil new information about how galaxies first came into being; the symbiotic relationships among galaxies, stars, and the interstellar medium; the origins and evolution of chemicals; the mechanisms by which dense molecular clouds begin to collapse into stars; the engines behind the powerhouses at galactic cores; and the origins of planetary systems, including our own.
+Herschel's large mirror and new generation of detector instruments enabled it to unveil new information about how galaxies first came into being; the symbiotic relationships among galaxies, stars, and the interstellar medium; the origins and evolution of chemicals; the mechanisms by which dense molecular clouds begin to collapse into stars; the engines behind the powerhouses at galactic cores; and the origins of planetary systems, including our own.

 Discoveries in the Dust